Uncategorized

 For starters, that’s Finance 101.
 You don’t cut off flowing revenue for potential revenue, even if you have money saved.

-Regardless how much you have in your stash, keep funds flow coming.
+Regardless how much you have in your stash, keep funds coming in.

 Some of you have a gambler’s heart.
 You feel like, if you’re going to do it, you’re gonna go all in.